 Strange Loop was created in 2009 by software developer Alex Miller and is now run by a team of St. Louis-based friends and developers under Strange Loop LLC, a for-profit but not particularly profitable venture.

 Principles that Strange Loop is built around:

 - No marketing.
 Keynotes are never sold to sponsors.
 If sponsorship includes a paid talk, that will be clearly noted in the schedule and every effort will be made to ensure that even paid talks are tech-focused and relevant.
 The conference mailing lists are never sold or given to sponsors (most big conferences do this).

 - Tech, not process.
 Talks are in general code-heavy, not process-oriented (agile, testing, etc).
 There are many fine speakers, topics, and conferences in the process area.
 This is not one of them.

 - Technology stew.
 Interesting stuff happens when you get people from different areas in the same room.
 Strange Loop has a broad range of topics.

 - Moderately priced.
 Strange Loop jettisons some traditional aspects of a conference and runs lean to provide you more value for the money.
-But don't worry, she's got it where it counts.
-You wouldn't believe how fast we can do the Kessel run.

 - Talks are only part of the picture.
 Strange Loop is not just about learning in traditional sessions.
 It is also about making connections, sharing ideas, and creating value for the community.